efrecon/devenv-code-tunnel/README.md

 devenv.sh devenv -v
 ```

-This will create a (privileged) container or VM, running in the background with
+This will create a (privileged) container or VM, running in the foreground and
-the following features:
+offering these features:

 + A volume named after the first argument, `devenv` will be created, if
   necessary and mounted into the development environment as the home directory
   for the user `coder`.
-+ The local container/VM will also be named `devenv`.
-If there was an existing
++ The local container/VM will also be named after the first argument (e.g.
-  container running under that name, it will be removed.
+  `devenv`).
+If there was an existing container running under that name, it will
+  be removed.
 + The vscode tunnel will be called after `<hostname>-devenv`, where `<hostname>`
   will be the actual name of the host that the command is run on.
 + The `-v` option will be passed to the entrypoint of the container, providing